 The ICHD AmeriCorps State Program places members within Ingham County to work directly with neighbors in areas of food access and healthy lifestyle programming.
 Through member's community involvement and programming the AmeriCorps Program strives to alleviate hunger, install healthy habits within neighbors, reduce chronic diseases, and work towards a food sovereign community.
 AmeriCorps State members placed through the ICHD program will provide workshops to neighbors on gardening, nutrition and exercise to increase healthy lifestyles and reduce chronic diseases.
 Assist and organize food distributions, pantries, meal programs or manage the production of fresh produce for distribution to alleviate hunger, and support community garden programs through garden management, assistance to gardens & gardeners to work towards food sovereignty with neighbors.

 Join us for our 13th year of food programming to Ingham County neighbors!
-As an AmeriCorps State member:
+2021-22 AmeriCorps State Spring Members will:

-- student loan forbearance for eligible student loans,
+- Be eligible for student loan forbearance for eligible student loans

-- hands on experience in local food systems,
+- Engage in hands-on experience in local food systems

 Garden Development Specialist, part time position:

 Our Garden Development Specialist is housed with the Ingham County Land Bank with their Garden Program.
 The Ingham County Land Bank established its Garden Program in 2009 to serve as a liaison between the Land Bank, the City of Lansing, local residents, and potential gardeners in encouraging and supporting community-based agricultural projects on the Land Bank’s vacant lots.
-Our Garden Development Specialist will support and expand household gardens & community gardens in Lansing most as-risk neighborhoods.
-This member will serve 20 hours/week.
+Our Garden Development Specialist will utilize the Land Bank’s parcel inventory to connect residents with land on which to develop gardens, maintain ongoing communication with all program participants, and ensure that all resources are sourced, transported, and delivered in a timely fashion.
+This member will serve 20-25 hours/week.
 To view the full position description CLICK HERE.

 To apply submit a COVER LETTER and RESUME indicating which positions you're applying to.
 Questions and applications can be sent to program staff at email@example.com.